ANTIQUES OF SCIENCE: MICROSCOPES, ANTIQUE MICROSCOPE SLIDES AND OTHER ANTIQUES OF SCIENCE RECENT ADDITIONS

 j.
 Centering eyepiece with cross-hairs

 k.
-Eyepiece for the determination of grain size.
+Eyepiece for the determination of grain size in iron-containing metals.

 k.
 Ehrlich Eyepiece for determining the relative ratio of red blood cells to white blood cells on a dry blood smear.